 Available length-frequency data for each of the defined fisheries were compiled into 90 1-cm size classes (30-120 cm).
 Each length-frequency observation consisted of the actual number of albacore measured.
-The data were collected from a variety of sampling programmes, which can be summarized as follows:
+The data were collected as follows:

 Japanese, Korean and Taiwanese longline: The majority of the historical data were collected by a NMFS port sampling programme in Pago Pago, American Samoa from 1962 onwards.
 Data collected from Japanese longliners not unloading in American Samoa have also been provided by the National Research Institute of Far Seas Fisheries.
 In recent years, data have also been collected by OFP port samplers from Taiwanese longliners unloading in Fiji.